Psalm 129 – Afflicted Yet Confident in God’s Deliverance

 Nor he who binds sheaves, his arms.

 a.
-Let all those who hate Zion be put to shame: The Psalmist prayed that not only would Israel be delivered from their enemies, but that God would also apply His righteousness to Israel’s enemies.
+Let all those who hate Zion be put to shame: The psalmist prayed that not only would the Israelites be delivered from their enemies, but that God would also apply His righteousness to their enemies.
 They should be shamed and turned back.

 ii.
 “At the heart of high and holy patriotism there must ever burn a divine anger with all that is opposed to the purpose and plan of God.
 To hate Zion is to hate God.
 To tolerate those who do so, is to be confederate with their wickedness.”
 (Morgan)

 b.
-Let them be as the grass: Grass that grows in the rainy season (especially on the housetops of the ancient east) quickly withers as the weather becomes warm and dry.
-He prayed that the present green season of Israel’s enemies would be short lived.
+Let them be as the grass: Grass that grows in the rainy season (especially on the housetops of the ancient Middle East) quickly withers as the weather becomes warm and dry.
+He prayed that the present green season of Israel’s enemies would be short-lived.

 i.
 “The graphic image of the grass on flat housetops of clay, which springs quickly because it has no depth of earth, and withers as it springs, vividly describes the short-lived success and rapid extinction of plots against Zion and of the plotters.”
 (Maclaren)